-AMTA's CEO, Chris Althaus is attending Mobile World Congress in Barcelona and posting his takeaways from the event this week:
+AMTA’s CEO, Chris Althaus attended the Mobile World Congress (2019) in Barcelona and posted his takeaways from the event:

 Excellent keynote address from Dieter Zetsche, Chairman Mercedes Benz and Satya Nadella CEO, Microsoft.
 In a 5G world an important focus is on B2B partnerships and the need for integration of mobile and data solutions deep within the customer’s business.
 In this session Zetsche and Nadella discussed their experiences with business transformation including reference to the partnership between their respective companies.
 This session like many on day one at Congress highlighted the pervasiveness of connectivity and the quest for building intelligence into data management across a diverse range of verticals – with mobility and the 4G/5G ecosystem a dominant feature.